 How Driveway Pressure Washing Works

-Driveway buildup occurs when debris is introduced to the pavement.
-Some stays on the top surface, but most settles into pores and crevices that naturally occur in many paving materials.
+Concrete driveway buildup occurs when the debris is introduced to the pavement.
+Some stay on the top surface, but most settle into pores and crevices that naturally occur in many paving materials.
 Cracks can also develop over time, making for another area where dirt amasses.

 From there, the different types of debris combine.
 When oils and liquid enter the mixture, it begins to clump, creating a sticky mass that rainwater or water from a garden hose can’t break up.
 The regular pressure of a car driving across the pavement further embeds this dirt.

-Plain water is the foundation of a pressure washing treatment for driveways.
+- Plain water is the foundation of a pressure washing treatment for driveways.
 It is the delivering pressure that makes it an effective cleaning agent.
-Specialized equipment generates the pressure.
+Specialized equipment generates pressure.

-In particular, the equipment we use provides various ways for us to fine tune the pressure washing process to provide the best clean for any driveway.
+- In particular, the equipment we use provides various ways for us to fine-tune the pressure washing process to provide the best cleaning for any driveway.

-Some of the pressure washing options we have available includes:
+Some of the pressure washing options we have available include:

 - Detergents – We use mild, eco-friendly detergents alongside water to better get through oils and compacted dirt.
 The detergents are nontoxic, but will effectively free debris so it can be washed away.